Darbjm/Wordee/README.md

 # <img src='src/styles/images/Wordee_logo.svg' width='400'>

 <h1>Freelance Project: Wordee</h1>

 <h2>Problem: Brands find the process of creating, and sending briefs to copywriters with up to date brand files slow and complicated.</h2>

-<h2>Solution: Build a web app that allows a brand to manage all its files easily, while streamlining the briefing process for copywriters.</h2>
+<h2>Solution: Build a web app that allows a brand to manage all its files easily while streamlining the briefing process for copywriters.</h2>

 | Contents                      |                                |
 | ----------------------------- | ------------------------------ |
 | 1.
 [Overview](#overview)      | 6.
 [Future content](#future)   |